pumpkinspicassie/lazy_study_tools/README.md

   - **Usage**: `python book_reader.py <pdf_path> <start_page> <end_page>`

 *Note*: If you're not a Chinese speaker, you may want to disable the translator or change the translation language.
 The page is not the book page but the pdf page.

-im planning to use ros2 to build a more complicated software to read pdf for lazy students